 When you experience pain in one part of your body that’s actually due to pain in another area, it’s called referred pain.
 Doctors are still trying to figure out why exactly referred pain happens.

-It’s likely that referred pain occurs due to the way nerves are connected in your body.
-A pain sensation felt in one area must travel to the brain through your network of nerves.
-Some of these nerve pathways may overlap or converge, leading you to feel pain at a different location.
+Referred pain likely occurs due to how nerves are connected in your body.
+A pain sensation in one area must travel to the brain through your network of nerves.
+Nerve pathways may overlap or converge, leading you to feel pain at a different location.

 An example of referred pain happens during a heart attack.
-While your body is reacting to a blockage of blood vessels serving the heart, you may feel referred pain in your neck, shoulders, or jaw.
+While the body reacts to a blockage of blood vessels serving the heart, some people feel referred pain in the neck, shoulders, or jaw.

 Symptoms